, Most recent solo album ‘The Mind Is A Trap’ LISTEN

 ”The Octopus soundtrack made the production – its anarchic musical mash-up put the audience in the world of the play before anyone had spoken a word”

 With Bas Jan, Steer has performed at the BFI, Serpentine Summer Pavillion, Greenman, Wassermusick Festival (Berlin) and Supernormal Festivals, BBC 6 Music Live and Radio 3.
 Her solo performances include Café Oto, Queen Elizabeth Hall, Salle Pleyel, Paris, End Of The Road Festival, Greenman Festival, Sercret Garden Party.
 She has completed commissioned work for the Brighter Sound and the Brancage Film Festival.
 Apart from those mentioned already she has collaborated/recorded with Hannah Peel, Trashkit, Rozi Plain, Meilyr Jones, Chromehoof, John Foxx, Sean O’Hagan, John T.Gast, Cibelle, Patrick Wolf, Simon Bookish, Brains and Hunch.
-Her (second ever!) remix of Teleman’s ‘Fun Destruction’ is being released on Moshi Moshi in May 2019.
-Her second album ‘Change is good change is good’ is being re-released on Static Caravan later this year to coincide with the track ‘Day Glo’ being included on an compilation album of Jarvis Cocker’s favourite Sunday Service tracks, released by Ace Records.
+Her (second ever) remix of Teleman’s ‘Fun Destruction’ was released on Moshi Moshi in May 2019.
+Her second solo album ‘Change is good change is good’ was re-released on Static Caravan to coincide with the track ‘Day Glo’ being included on an compilation album of Jarvis Cocker’s favourite Sunday Service tracks, released by Ace Records September 29th 2019.

 If you are interested in hearing Serafina’s soundtrack compositions please get in touch CONTACT